SteveBarnett/FED-Performance-Stats/deck.md

 # GQ

-# cut load time by 80%
+# 80% faster load time
 # 80% increase in traffic

 ---

 # Instagram

-# decreased response size by more than 30%
+# 30% smaller page size
 # increased impressions and interactions

 ^ by 33% for the median and 50% for the 95th percentile for the main endpoint).